DBJHU/ILAE/README.md

 <div style="text-align: right"><a href="#table-of-contents">Back to Table of Contents</a></div>

+# Programming Resources
-## Programming Resources:  Jupyter Notebooks, Python, SQL, and R Programming Resources
+## Jupyter Notebooks, Python, SQL, and R Programming Resources

 - [Project Jupyter](https://jupyter.org/)
 - [What is the Jupyter Notebook?](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)